The Unspoken Grief: Understanding Betrayal Trauma and Its Impact

 Through the structured eight-phase approach of EMDR, we can work on:

-Challenging Negative Cognitions: Betrayal often leads to deeply ingrained negative beliefs about oneself ("I'm not good enough," "I can't trust anyone").
+Betrayal often leads to or activates deeply ingrained negative beliefs about oneself ("I'm not good enough," "I can't trust anyone").
 EMDR helps identify and reprocess these beliefs, replacing them with more adaptive and positive self-perceptions.

-The journey of healing from betrayal trauma is a deeply personal one, and there is no one-size-fits-all approach.
+Healing from betrayal trauma is a personal journey, and there is no one-size-fits-all approach.

 If you are struggling with the aftermath of infidelity, please know that you don't have to go through it alone.